interactiveimmersivehq/Introduction-to-touchdesigner/Outputting-Content-for-Deployment-and-Performance/10-5-Edge-Blending.md

 If the amount of pixels in the blend zone are already known, input them into the 'Region' parameter of the 'EdgeBlend' component.
 Then try turning off the 'Enable Blend' button to make sure your image is correctly overlapping.
 At this point, the overlapped images should match and be lined up.
 Always remember the main purpose of an edge blending tool is to remove the seams, not line up the content.

 If the amount of pixels in the blend zone aren't know, turn off the 'Enable Blend' button and enter a guess.
 Trying a lower value in the 'Region' parameter will offset each projector's texture towards the center, while a higher value will offset them towards the edges.
-Continue increasing or decreasing the 'Region' value until your the content in the overlap is the same.
+Continue increasing or decreasing the 'Region' value until your content in the overlap is the same.
 Then turn on the 'Enable Blend' button.

 At this point, use the 'Blend' slider to adjust power of the blend.
 A higher value will make the ramp steeper, whereas a lower value will create a more gradual ramp.